-Here’s a list of some of the things that can cause problems or could go wrong when you inherit a house in Utah.
+Here’s a list of some of the things that can come up when you inherit a house and possibly cause problems or things that could go wrong and some solutions.

-What Can Go Wrong When You Inherit a House in Utah?
+What Can Happen When You Inherit a House

 The House May Need To Go Through Probate

-Probate is the process where someone is made Personal Representative so that they can settle an estate.
+Probate is the legal process where someone is made Personal Representative so that they can settle an estate.
 This mostly happens when there are assets, such as a house, that need to be sold when owned by a deceased person.
-The process can be very simple if there is a proper Will, or it can be a process that is tied up in court for months.
-We have worked with the same Attorney for years that helps us with probate issues, so please feel free to call Gary at 801-382-9199 with any questions.
-We love to help and share our knowledge with you.
-And remember, a Personal Representative is only responsible for selling the assets of the estate and must divide the money from the sold assets according to the Will or divide them equally according to state law.
+The process can be very simple if there is a proper will, or it can be a process that is tied up in court for months.
+And if there are heirs that disagree with the will or state law, a probate case can last more than a year.
+According to the probate attorney we have worked with for years, a proper and legal will will prevent a lot of issues in a probate case.
+A Personal Representative is only responsible for selling the assets of the estate and must divide the money from the sold assets according to the will or divide them equally to each heir according to state law.

 You May Owe More Taxes than Anticipated